-The Global Indigenous Studies network and the Hamilton Lugar School of Global and International Studies will host a two-day workshop on Indigenous Identities, Nov.
+The Indigenous Studies network and the Hamilton Lugar School of Global and International Studies hosted a two-day workshop on Indigenous Identities on Nov.
 4-5, 2022.
-This event brings together students, scholars, and representatives of Indigenous communities throughout Indiana University and beyond to address questions of Indigenous identities from various disciplinary and regional perspectives.
-Recognizing the unique contexts of all cultures and Indigenous identities, we will examine local practices and needs within a globalizing world and discuss the role and possibilities of Global Indigenous Studies for the future.
-The workshop is sponsored by and is part of the IU Themester on “Identity and Identification”.
+This event brought together students, scholars, and representatives of Indigenous communities throughout Indiana University and beyond to address questions of Indigenous identities from various disciplinary and regional perspectives.
+Recognizing the unique contexts of all cultures and Indigenous identities, we examined local practices and needs within a globalizing world and discussed the role and possibilities of Indigenous Studies for the future.
+The workshop was sponsored by the East Asean Studies Center, Center for the Study of the Middle East, Center for the Study of Global Change, Center for Latin American and Caribbean Studies and it was part of the IU Themester on “Identity and Identification”.

 Friday afternoon, Nov.
 4 (GA 1118; Zoom)

 2:00 – 2:15 Opening remarks by organizer Morten Oxenboell

 2:15 – 3:15 Lecture by Director Daryl Baldwin (Myaamia Center, Miami University) + Q&A: "Miami Tribe - Miami University: Neepwaantiinki 'partners in learning'"

 3:30 – 4:45 Session 1: Language Preservation and Indigenous Identities

 5:00 – 6:15 Session 2: Seeds, Foodways, and Biomes

 Indigenous Studies Workshop, Day 2

 Saturday morning, Nov.
 5 (Fine Arts Build.
 102; Zoom)

 9:00 – 10:00 Session 3: “Rootedness” – Land, Belonging, Displacement